Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Introduction

+This paper proposes a new clustering method which takes advantage of the individual strengths of DBSCAN and DP to yield a density-based hierarchical clustering algorithm that produces a better and richer clustering result.
+It makes the following contributions:

-\begin{enumerate}[(i)] \item Formalising a new type of clusters called $\eta$-linked clusters; and providing a necessary condition for a clustering algorithm to correctly detect all $\eta$-linked clusters in a dataset. \item Uncovering that DP is a clustering algorithm which is designed detect $\eta$-linked clusters; and identifying two weaknesses of DP, i.e., the conditions under which DP cannot correctly detect all clusters in a dataset. \item Introducing a different view of DP as a hierarchical procedure.
+\begin{enumerate}[(i)] \item Formalising a new type of clusters called $\eta$-linked clusters; and providing a necessary condition for a clustering algorithm to correctly detect all $\eta$-linked clusters in a dataset. \item Uncovering that DP is a clustering algorithm which is designed to detect $\eta$-linked clusters; and identifying two weaknesses of DP, i.e., the conditions under which DP cannot correctly detect all clusters in a dataset. \item Introducing a different view of DP as a hierarchical procedure.
 Instead of producing flat clusters, this procedure generates a dendrogram, enabling a user to identify clusters in a hierarchical way. \item Formalising the second new type of clusters called $\eta$-density-connected clusters which encompass all $\eta$-linked clusters and the kind of non-$\eta$-linked clusters that DP fails to detect. \item Proposing a density-connected hierarchical DP to overcome the identified weaknesses of DP.
-The new algorithm DC-HDP merges two cluster modes only if they are density-connected at a high level in the hierarchical structure. \item Completing an empirical evaluation by comparing with 7 state-of-the-art clustering algorithms in 14 datasets: 3 density-based clustering algorithms (DBSCAN \cite{ester1996density}, DP \cite{rodriguez2014clustering} and LC-DP \cite{Chen2018}), 2 hierarchical clustering algorithms (HML \cite{7440832} and PHA \cite{LU20131227}) and 2 density-based hierarchical clustering (HDBSCAN \cite{Campello:2015:HDE} and OPTICS \cite{ankerst1999optics}). \end{enumerate}
+The new algorithm DC-HDP merges two cluster modes only if they are density-connected in the hierarchy. \item Completing an empirical evaluation by comparing with 8 state-of-the-art clustering algorithms: 4 density-based clustering algorithms (DBSCAN \cite{ester1996density}, Mean shift clustering \cite{comaniciu2002mean}, DP \cite{rodriguez2014clustering} and LC-DP \cite{Chen2018}), 3 hierarchical clustering algorithms (OPTICS \cite{ankerst1999optics}, PHA \cite{LU20131227} and HDBSCAN \cite{Campello:2015:HDE}) and 1 graph-based spectral clustering algorithm \cite{Chen11}. \end{enumerate}

 The formal analysis of DP provides an insight into the key weaknesses of DP.
 This has enabled a simple and effective method (DC-HDP) to overcome the weaknesses.
 The proposed method takes advantage of the individual strengths of DBSCAN and DP, i.e., DC-HDP has an enhanced ability to identify all clusters of arbitrary shapes and varied densities; where neither DBSCAN nor DP has.
 In addition, the dendrogram generated by DC-HDP gives a richer information of hierarchical components of clusters in a dataset than a flat partitioning provided by DBSCAN and DP.
 This is achieved with the same computational time complexity as in DP, having one additional parameter only which can usually be set to a default value in practice.